lmtmc/lmt_housekeeping/README.md

 -----
 1. Use the vertical tabs on the left side of the dashboard to navigate between different data products.
 2. In each dashboard:
-   - Use the file upload button to upload a netCDF file.
+   - Use the file select to select a netCDF file.
    - Select the time range for data display.
    - Additional options are available for each dashboard.
 3. The data will be displayed in the form of a plot.